-This is because RAM allows for the loading and processing of large audio files, as well as the running of multiple plugins and virtual instruments simultaneously.
-Further, when it comes to FL Studio, it is a relatively lightweight DAW compared to other professional-level software.
+When it comes to FL Studio, it is a relatively lightweight DAW compared to other professional-level software.
 However, it can still be quite resource-intensive, especially when working with large projects or using many plugins and virtual instruments.
-Now let’s arrive at the main topic of discussion.

 Further, it’s also affected by the data in your session.
 The more elements you add to your project, FL Studio will use more memory.
 Next, background and parallel running applications and software in your system determine how much RAM the DAW uses.